angular/angular/aio/tools/example-zipper/README.md

 ## Example zipper

 The `exampleZipper.js` tool is very similar to the Plunker's `builder.js`.
-The latter creates an HTML file with all the examples' files and the former creates a .zip file instead.
-They both use the `plnkr.json` file to flag an example as something to plunker a zip.
+The latter creates an HTML file with all the examples' files and the former creates a zip file instead.
+They both use the `plnkr.json` file to flag an example as something to plunker or zip.
 For example:

 ```json
 {